daronphang/programming-resources/design-patterns/OOP/behavioral/template.md

 ### ConcreteClass

-- Implements primitive operations to carry out subclass-psecific steps of the algorithm
+- Implements primitive operations to carry out subclass-specific steps of the algorithm

 ## Consequences